apache/nuttx/arch/README.txt

     arch/x86/include/qemu and arch/x86/src/qemu
         This is the implementation of NuttX on the QEMU x86 simulation.

-    STATUS:  This is a work in progress and not yet ready for prime time.

 arch/z16 - ZiLOG 16-bit processors
     This directory holds related, 16-bit architectures from ZiLOG.
 At present, this includes the following subdirectories: